 Renita Francois is the Executive Director of the Mayor’s Action Plan for Neighborhood Safety.
 Ms. Francois previously served as the deputy director for three years, developing innovative strategies, like NeighborhoodStat, that bring government and citizens together to address quality of life and safety in NYC’s public housing developments and surrounding neighborhoods.
 Her experience serving as a resource coordinator working directly for the juvenile justice bench at Brooklyn Family Court, and as a frontline staff member for public housing programs in both Los Angeles and Compton, California, give Ms. Francois unique insight into the multilayered challenges facing vulnerable communities.
 Renita Francois holds a Bachelor of Arts in American Studies from the University of California, Berkeley and an MBA from Cornell University.

-Samantha Kleinfield is the Deputy Chief of Staff.
+Samantha Kleinfield is the Executive Director of Violence and Predictive Analytics.
 Prior to her current position, Ms. Kleinfield has worked at all levels of government and in the private sector on crime and violence prevention.
 At the local level, Ms. Kleinfield worked at the Hennepin County Sheriff’s Office as the policy and legislative director and at the NYC Department of City Planning on strategic communications and research into the connections between urban planning, public safety, and community resilience.
 She worked at the federal level at the U.S. Department of Homeland Security’s Office for Community Partnerships, where she helped conceptualize and implement a first-ever violent extremism grant program and philanthropic engagement strategy.
 She worked at the international level at the United Nations and for the Ambassador of Djibouti posted to France and UNESCO.
 She has also directed an Egyptian-American fellowship program to enlist young leaders to counter hate narratives, and taught negotiation strategies to diplomats and international military/business leaders.
 She also worked at a New York-based law firm.
 Ms. Kleinfield holds a bilingual master’s in security and defense policy from Sciences Po Paris, and a bachelor’s in French literature and philosophy from Northwestern University.

 Deputy Director for Performance ManagementRead Bio